What is the Surrey HR Forum?

 The impact of our society’s shifting attitude towards discrimination brings new challenges for employers.
 This has been highlighted by the wave of sexual harassment claims we have all read about, as inspired by the #metoo movement.

 Stella Chandler – Focal Point Training & Consultancy (Session 2)

-This will be a participative session looking at whether workplace banter is just a bit of fun or whether it is costing UK businesses.
+This was a participative session looking at whether workplace banter is just a bit of fun or whether it is costing UK businesses.
 Where are the lines between a bit of harmless fun and something that is unacceptable?